Home » UXO Services » UXO Risk Assessments » Preliminary UXO Risk Assessment

 A Preliminary UXO Risk Assessment usually costs £150 but costs can vary for larger and more complex sites.
 If you are looking to place an order for multiple sites at the same time, contact us because 1st Line Defence can offer a special discount for bulk orders.
 If you receive a more competitive quote, let us know and we will try our best to match or beat it.

-Looking to order a Preliminary or Detailed UXO Risk Assessment?
+Looking to order a Preliminary UXO Risk Assessment?

 Contact us for more information about choosing the most appropriate UXO Risk Assessment for your project.